d3mo0nic/GymProgram/README.md

 - The ```login.py``` file contains the Gymlogin class, which handles user login and password management.

 ## Instalation
-To Reproduce this project you must run:
+To Reproduce this project you must dlone this repo by running following in terminal:
+1.
     git clone https://github.com/d3mo0nic/GymProgram.git
+2.
+    ```cd gym